 12203 Ray Mackley and Claude Scilley nostalgic talking about the old days

 NB The following article is from an interview conducted by Claude Scilley, formerly a journalist with the Kingston Whig-Standard, and published in the eVeritas in May 2015.
-The banner photo is from the 25th Reunion, with Ray and Manja, along with Pete Avis, Mark Sellars, and Tom Keogh.
+The majority of photos were added to the article later The banner photo is from the 25th Reunion, with Ray and Manja, along with Pete Avis, Mark Sellars, and Tom Keogh.

 By CLAUDE SCILLEY